sergeimilyoshin/first_data_analysis_project/README.md

-# first_data_analysis_project
 Hello, everyone!
-This is a first project that I completed in DA courses without any mentors support.
-Here is the task:
+Here is the project for newly established Brazilian marketplace.

-" You are a data analyst about to join a startup that is creating a new marketplace.
-The startup has recently entered the market and specializes in selling new products from Brazil that are just beginning to appear in stores.

-Product manager is concerned about his product because the marketplace's revenue has been stagnant for several months.
-He has given you complete freedom to act.
-The main goals are to grow key metrics while ensuring no inconvenience to customers, as PM cares deeply about their experience.

-After some thought, you’ve outlined the following tasks:

-    Task 1: Assess monthly retention in order completion using cohort analysis.
+There is problem - revenue is stagnating and I need to find reasons why it might happen.
+What I've done:

+    Completed cohort analysis and calculated retention rate.
-    Task 2: Determine whether this marketplace has achieved product/market fit.
+    Determined if marketplace has achieved product/market fit.
-    Task 3: Identify the 5 key metrics the product team should focus on to maximize company profit.
+    Identified the 5 key metrics to focus on to maximize company profit.
-    Task 4: Select one of the 3 main hypotheses using the ICE framework.
+    Selected one of the 3 main hypotheses using the ICE framework.
-    Task 5: Define the key metrics that your hypothesis should impact.
+    Defined the key metrics that your hypothesis should impact.
-    Task 6: Summarize conclusions from the work done.
+    Summarized conclusions from the work done.

-Datasets:
+Used datasets descriptions:

     olist_customers_dataset.csv — Table with unique user identifiers